Your essential summer cycling prep guide

 In addition to inspecting your bike and ensuring that it’s good to go, there are a few essential accessories you’ll need - some of which are required by law to ride on public roads:

-- Install quality waterproof lights.
-A good front light will allow you to be seen at least from 150m ahead, and a red light on the back of your bike (most often mounted to your seat post) ensures cars behind can always see you.
+- Use lights.
+A good front light will allow you to be seen at least from 150m ahead, and a red light on the back of your bike (most often mounted to your seat post) ensures people driving behind can always see you.
 The front light is legally required if you’re riding between 30 minutes after sunset and 30 minutes before sunrise.

 - A bell or horn.
-You’re required to have a quality bell or horn to communicate with the people with whom you’re sharing the road, or to use your voice and yell when passing.
+Use a quality bell or horn to communicate with the people with whom you’re sharing the road, or use your voice and yell when passing.

 - Front and back fenders.
-If you ever get stuck riding in the rain, your clothing will be very happy you installed fenders - they will protect your body and bicycle from the water, mud and sand kicked up from the road.
+If you ever get stuck riding in the rain (although hopefully you don't in the summer!), your clothing will be very happy you installed fenders - they will protect your body and bicycle from the water, mud and sand kicked up from the road.

 Step 2: Get yourself road ready

 Now that your bike is ready, it’s time to get yourself ready to ride!
 In addition to basics like dressing for the weather and wearing a properly fitted helmet, here’s what you should do before heading out:

 - Dress to be seen.
 Lights and reflectors are great, but brightly coloured clothes or a reflective vest are a good idea for added safety.

 - Get a high-quality lock.
 A good lock will give you some peace of mind when you have to leave your bike behind while running errands.
 Never use only a cable lock - they are much easier for bike thieves to cut!
 Get a good U-lock or metal folding lock.
 You should also register your bike with Project 529 to help deter bike thieves.